 9. Winning talent wars

 The brand plays a key role in shaping employment preferences of job applicants.
-With the growing intensity of the war for talented individuals, brand protection in the form of trademark registration can be viewed as a positive factor in attracting the future talent.
+With the growing intensity of the war for talented individuals, brand protection in the form of trademark registration can be viewed as a positive factor in attracting future talent.

 10. Maximising growth potential

 In addition to the aforementioned positive impact of trademark registration on establishing business partnerships, this form of intellectual property protection is crucial in growing through franchising.
 This form of a global expansion strategy is based on collecting royalties for the company’s know-how and the licence to operate under the renown brand.
-Trademark registration enhances the level of franchisees’ confidence as well as enhances the company’s value.
+Trademark registration enhances the level of franchisees' confidence as well as the company's value.

 With over 12 million new trademark applications filed each year, the rapid pace of trademark registration highlights the practical benefits derived from this action.
 Trademark registration provides protection for an extended period (10 years in most countries), after which it can be continuously renewed, effectively providing brand protection for life.
 The cost of trademark registration can be viewed as negligible in comparison to the loss of positive brand reputation, lost sales, rebranding costs and infringement lawsuits.